Ben331J/sudoku-solver/README.md

 # sudoku-resolver
-A sudoku solver in Python
+A sudoku resolver in Python

+A exercise to learn Python programming language